reyesaldasoro/HeLa-Cell-Segmentation/README.md

 <pre class="codeinput">

-nucleiHela = segmentNucleiHelaEM(Hela,cannyStdValue,previousSegmentation)
+nucleiHela = segmentNucleiHelaEM(Hela,previousSegmentation,cannyStdValue)

 </pre>

-This last parameter is useful when you are processing a large number of slices, you can segment the central slice and use that as a parameter for the slices above and below.
+This other parameter is useful when you are processing a large number of slices, you can segment the central slice and use that as a parameter for the slices above and below.
 When the shape becomes irregular, this allows the algorithm to select more than one region.

 ![Screenshot2](Figures/Hela_MultipleRegions.png)